2series/cyber-labs-2series/apisec-university/API Security Fundamentals 25/04Three Pillars of API Security/01Three Pillars API Security.md

 Monitoring: Focuses on runtime protection of APIs in production, ensuring they behave correctly and are free from attacks or anomalous activity.
 Testing: Ensures APIs are free of vulnerabilities and function as intended, preventing exploitable flaws.

-Objective: Understanding risks and implementing strategies to secure APIs effectively.